Skip to Content

 We went over a handful of waterfalls that were two or three feet high and went though some narrow and very fast stretches between large boulders.
 It kept us on our toes and got our adrenaline flowing, but we never felt in danger and had a lot of fun.

-people in helmets go tubing through class 3 rapids with guachipelin adventure center
+People in helmets go tubing through class 3 rapids with guachipelin adventure center

 We had a large team of guides with us and they seemed to be everywhere.
 They broke up bottlenecks in the narrow sections, stood at the bottom of the waterfalls to keep people from toppling over and generally helped anyone who needed a hand.